Catrionamcd/Adventures-of-Alice/README.md

 * [Google Chrome Browser](https://www.google.com/intl/en_ie/chrome/) - was used to view the game.
 * [Google Sheets](https://www.google.com/sheets/about/) - used to store the story flow, the story content, story prompts and the next steps for the game.
 * [Diagrams](https://wwww.diagrams.net) - used to create the flowchart for the project.

 ## API

 ## Testing

-* The google sheets and API is working - able to read in the data from the google sheets.
+* Ensure that API is working and that my code is able to access the data in the google sheets.
+I initially tested this by putting two rows of data in the google sheet and printing the data to screen.
-* Test the validation of a player name entered
+* Test the validation of a player name entered.
+If the player name is not entered, an error message should appear and the user will be prompted for a name again.
-* Tested all the scenarios
-* Test validation against the reponses in the data model
+* Test validation against the reponses in the data model.
+If a response is entered by the player other than the responses in the google sheet an error message should display and the player is prompted again with the same question.
+* Test that the correct story content and prompt is appearing for the current step of the game.
-* Test that the correct flow happening in the story, the value in next step is moved into the current step.
+* Make sure that the correct value in the next step is moved into the current step when the player has entered a valid response for that step.
+* If there is data in the output column ensure that the correct output content is printing.
+* Test if the next step is a 'Win' or 'Lose' step that the correct ouptut is printed to the screen.
+Also test that the correct accummulated tallies of wins and losses are printed.
-* Test that the correct prompts are display for the current step
+* Ensure that the player is promted to play againif the next step is 'Win' or 'Lose'.
+* If the data in the data structure is not setup properly, ensure that an informative error message should appear with the step of the game printed on screen.
-* Test that the correct output was printing for the current step
+* Test that the flow of the story makes sense, that for each step the next step is a valid, relaistic move.

 ### Validator Testing